bpwl0121/nd013-c1-vision-starter/README.md

 # Object detection in an Urban Environment

+## Project overview
+This section should contain a brief description of the project and what we are trying to achieve.
+Why is object detection such an important component of self driving car systems?

 ## Setup
+### Workspace
+Udacity's virtual machine for this project

 ### Download data
 For this project, we will be using data from the [Waymo Open dataset](https://waymo.com/open/).
 The files can be downloaded directly from the website as tar files or from the [Google Cloud Bucket](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_2_0_individual_files/) as individual tf records.